TrustTheVote-Project/VTP-RCV-demo/README.md

 ## Useful Links

+The general layout and relationship of the various VTP repos is described in the [VTP-dev-env](https://github.com/TrustTheVote-Project/VTP-dev-env) repository - see the README there first.

+See the [VoteTrackerPlus](https://github.com/TrustTheVote-Project/VoteTrackerPlus) repository for general VTP design and project information - that repo is the primary VTP repo.

+See the [developer readme](https://github.com/TrustTheVote-Project/VoteTrackerPlus/tree/main/src/vtp) in the VoteTrackerPlus repo for even more details.

 - For an overview of the demo project, check out [the project mind map](https://www.mindmeister.com/map/2534840002?t=2nMk3h9Uha).
-- This repo also includes the official [Design Notes](docs/DesignNotes.md).
+- This repo also includes web-api [Design Notes](docs/DesignNotes.md).
 - The API endpoints in this project are a web interface to the [VoteTrackerPlus backend](https://github.com/TrustTheVote-Project/VoteTrackerPlus).

 ## Installation